 The Welcome Desk at the campus center is a main point of contact for the University community and campus visitors.

-The Center for Jewish Life (CJL), Hillel at Princeton University, provides cultural, social, religious and informal educational activities for all Jewish students, faculty and staff on campus.
-It is also a place for the Jewish community to welcome and interact with people of other backgrounds, enriching the lives of all Princetonians.
+The Center for Jewish Life (CJL)/Hillel at Princeton University, provides cultural, social, religious and informal educational activities for all Jewish students, faculty and staff on campus.
+The Center for Jewish Life is also a place for the Jewish community to welcome and interact with people of other backgrounds, enriching the lives of all Princetonians.

 The LGBT Center’s key programs and services are designed to provide support and advocacy for lesbian, gay, bisexual, transgender, questioning and ally students at Princeton.
 The center’s extensive programs include weekly educational and social programs that range from large lectures and lunch discussion to films and coffeehouses.
 In addition, the center provides a home for LGBT organizations.

-The center houses an extensive library of books and magazines on a variety of LGBT topics.
-These books can be checked out or read in one of the cozy seating areas.
+The center houses an extensive library of publications on a variety of LGBT topics.
 In addition, students will find opportunities for dialogue and academic pursuits around LGBT and queer-related topics.
 The LGBT Center is a safe space to talk, listen and be supported.
-For more information, please stop by the center or visit the website.

 The center's educational, social and cultural programs are open to all members of the University community and serve people of all social classes, racial and ethnic groups, abilities and sexual orientations.